Art-Sells/Arells/Build-Notes.md

 - Remove typos from Arells/Vavity readmes, and UI
 - Remove console.logs (leave conosle.errors/warns) from all files...
 - Delete Arells Readme roadmap
-- *Deploy to main,delete all e-mails and sessions and srart all over again testing everything (1 minute sessions/private for new sessions)... with DMs and private public links on twitter/discord/text-message*
+- *Deploy to main, delete all e-mails and sessions and srart all over again testing everything (1 minute sessions/private for new sessions)... with DMs and private public links on twitter/discord/text-message*
 - Look at metrics again...
 - - Google Search Console: submit https://arells.com/sitemap.xml, then use URL inspection on /, /signin, /signup after deploy.